paddymahoney/minecrift/README.md

-Vivecrafit (jrbudda's revision of Minecrift-Vive)
+Vivecraft (jrbudda's revision of Minecrift-Vive)
 ==============

 This is a modified version of the Minecrift VR mod that focuses on the Vive and room scale VR.
 It adds a teleporting method of locomotion and tracked controller support to interact with the world.